In this guide

 | Year 3 | $10,500 (majority of accounts restricted) | $24,600 |

-For illustration purposes only — outcomes vary considerably based on individual capability and broader market dynamics.
+Illustrative only — actual outcomes depend substantially on individual aptitude and prevailing market dynamics.

 FAQ